 Early in 2008, Jason and family moved to Toronto.
 A second Hopeful Monster album, Metatasking, was self-released at Toronto 's Horseshoe Tavern, in a limited edition, hand-decorated jacket; a new band line-up was introduced, featuring By Divine Right front man Jose Contreras on guitar, bassist Jeremy Little, drummer Gavin Maguire and keyboardist Jeff Heisholt.
 Metatasking was re-released in Canada on Gooseberry Records in 2009, and consists of tracks recorded with the original Halifax band members, as well as tracks recorded in Toronto with Jose and Gavin and members of The Wilderness and The Hylozoists.

 Following Jason's 2008 solo return to the UK, Hopeful Monster appeared around Toronto in a variety of configurations, featuring Jason and Jose plus several others, swelling at times to a ten piece mini orchestra.
 In fall 2009, Jason embarked on a fruitful, six month hibernation, writing and arranging nearly two dozen songs for the third Hopeful Monster album.
-At the core of the arrangements are Jason on piano, Jose on electric guitar, and a string section featuring violinist Randy Lee and cellist Alex McMaster.
+At the core of the recording are Jason on piano, Jose on electric guitar, violinist Randy Lee and cellist Alex McMaster.

-In October 2010, Hopeful Monster was chosen to represent Nova Scotia in CBC Radio 2's Great Canadian Song Quest, in which an artist from each province and territory wrote and recorded a brand new song about a road selected by Canadians via the Song Quest website.
+In October 2010, Hopeful Monster was chosen to represent Nova Scotia in CBC Radio 2's Great Canadian Song Quest, for which an artist from each province and territory wrote and recorded a new, original song about a road selected by Canadians via the Song Quest website.
 Hopeful Monster's song "The End Of Road (Can't Believe It's Over Now)" celebrates No. 1 Highway, which runs through Nova Scotia's Annapolis valley.